glut23/webvtt-py/docs/usage.rst

     # adding a caption
     webvtt.captions.append(caption)

-    # creating another caption but with a text
+    # creating another caption with a text
     caption = Caption(
         '00:00:07.000',
         '00:00:11.890',